-Figure ix - FMfP
+Figure viii - FMfP

+- 7.8 The Flood Risk Map demonstrates that the site falls outside of Flood Zone 2 and Flood Zone 3, as such falls within and an area deemed at low flood risk from rivers.
+The site will not be affected during the 1 in 1000 fluvial (Q1000 event or 0.1% event) and would also be flood free during the 1 in 100 (Q100) flood event.

 - 7.9 The site does not fall within a C1 or C2 flood risk zone as delineated by TAN15 DAM flood maps.
-Neither does it fall within a Flood Zone 2 or Flood Zone 3 as delineated by FMfP (Flood Map for Planning Wales).
-As such, ISA Objective 4 (Climatic Factors) and ISA Objective 5 (Water) are both satisfied in this instance.
+A section of the eastern boundary does fall within a Flood Zone 2/Flood Zone 3 as delineated by FMfP (Flood Map for Planning Wales).
+As such, ISA Objective 4 (Climatic Factors) and ISA Objective 5 (Water) is not entirely satisfied in this instance.

 - 7.10 The site is not located within or immediately any of the following designated sites:

 - Sites of Special Scientific Interest (SSSI)

 - Special Areas of Conservation (SAC)

 - Special Protection Areas (SPA)

 - National Nature Reserves (NNR)

 - Local Nature Reserves (LNR)

 - Common Land or registered village green